bruab/bruab.github.io/how-i-use-convertkit.md

 title: How I use Convertkit
 ---

+**EDIT (October 2024):** After further backing away from all the fancy features of ConvertKit (now rebranded "Kit") I stopped using it altogether.
+I just do Gmail!
+Here's a list of [all the tools I use](/stack).

 **Edit (July 2024):** After several months of wrangling multiple Sequences, Automations, and Custom Tags, I torched almost all of my ConvertKit fanciness.
 I still have different forms for different free offers (documented below) but most of the rest of this page is obsolete.
 I'm preserving it as a historical document, and as a reminder that I, too, fall victim to the [urge to automate](/against-automation).

 ---